Robustness of the pathwise structure of fluctuations in stochastic homogenization: Introduction

-where $\bar\calP_H^*$ and $\bar\calP_L^*$ act on the second index of the tensor field $\F\in C^\infty_c(\R^d)^{d\times d}$.
-A suitable sense to these identities is given in Corollary~\ref{cor:pathwise}. \item Third, the standard homogenization commutator $\Xi$ is an approximately local function of the coefficients $\Aa$, which allows to infer the large-scale behavior of $\Xi$ from the large-scale behavior of $\Aa$ itself.
-This locality is best seen when formally computing partial derivatives of $\Xi$ with respect to $\Aa$, cf.~\cite[equation~(1.10)]{DGO1}. \end{enumerate}
+where $\bar\calP_H^*$ and $\bar\calP_L^*$ act on the second index of the tensor field $\F$; a suitable sense to these identities is given in Corollary~\ref{cor:pathwise}. \item Third, the standard homogenization commutator $\Xi$ is an approximately local function of the coefficients $\Aa$, which allows to infer the large-scale behavior of $\Xi$ from the large-scale behavior of $\Aa$ itself.
+This locality property is best seen when formally computing the so-called ``vertical'' derivatives of $\Xi$ with respect to $\Aa$: Letting $\phi^*$ denote the corrector associated with the pointwise transpose field $\Aa^*$, and letting $\sigma^*$ denote the corresponding flux corrector (cf.~\eqref{f.5}), we obtain (cf.~\cite[equation~(1.10)]{DGO1} and~\eqref{eq:decomp-der-J0} below)

+In view of $\frac{\partial\Aa}{\partial\Aa(x)}=\delta(\cdot-x)$, the first right-hand side term reveals an exactly local dependence upon $\Aa$.
+The second term is exactly local as well, but since it is written in divergence form its contribution is negligible when integrating on large scales.
+The only non-local effect comes from the last term due to $\frac{\partial \nabla\phi}{\partial\Aa}$, which is given by the mixed derivative of the Green's function for $-\nabla\cdot\Aa \nabla$ and thus is expected to have only borderline integrable decay.
+However, it also appears inside a divergence, hence it is negligible when integrated on large scales. \end{enumerate}